 Every year on March 17, people head to the streets to celebrate St. Patrick’s Day.
 Thousands of folks from all over the world celebrate Irish culture with street parades, Irish music, dancing, leprechaun traps, and lots and lots of alcohol.
-But there are plenty of ways to celebrate St. Patrick’s Day as a family that doesn’t involve drinking beer!
+But there are plenty of ways to celebrate St. Patrick’s Day as a family that don’t involve drinking beer!

 1. Make Some St. Patrick’s Day Crafts

 Arts and crafts are so much fun on St. Paddy’s Day.
-All you’ll need is some construction paper, markers, crayons, glue, scissors, and lots of creativity to whip up something crafty like a dollar tree leprechaun, a four-leaf clover origami craft, or an epic rainbow made out of paper plate.
+All you’ll need is some construction paper, markers, crayons, glue, scissors, and lots of creativity to whip up something crafty like a dollar tree leprechaun, a four-leaf clover origami craft, or an epic rainbow made out of paper plates.
 If you own a Cricut machine, you can even create your own Lucky St. Patrick’s Day tee.

 Four leaf clover origami: